Bayesian inference of vector autoregressions with tensor decompositions: Simulation Results

-The second simulation focuses on the effect of the interweaving strategy and the post-processing procedure.
+The second simulation investigate the quality of Markov chains, i.e. whether the interweaving strategy and the post-processing procedure contribute to mixing and convergence of Markov chains.
 We choose three prior settings (standard normal, MGP, M-DGDP) to infer margins with/without interweaving.
 The burn-in period still has 10,000 iterations, but we change the number of iterations after burn-in to 100,000 to demonstrate results with longer chains.
-To show the necessity of both the interweaving strategy and the post-processing procedure, we apply the label- and sign-matching methods to both sets of results with/without interweaving, and the effect of the post-processing procedure will be illustrated using results with interweaving.

--0.5cm To give an insight to the effect of interweaving, Figure \ref{mixing insight} shows trace plots of the margin $\boldsymbol{\beta}^{(1)}_{1,1}$ when $N=10$ and $R=3$ based on different prior settings with/without interweaving.
-Even though we used the label- and sign-matching method, trace plots without interweaving still suffer from the mixing problem, while the interweaving strategy improves mixing.
-If we compare rows in Figure \ref{mixing insight inweaving}, they present different behaviour about how the same inferential scheme explores posteriors using different prior settings.
-Draws inferred from the standard normal prior with interweaving jump between the maximum and minimum of a certain range frequently and do not have any extreme values.
-Whereas those inferred from MGP and M-DGDP with interweaving explore posteriors by staying around the mean with occasional jumps to some extreme values.
-MGP and M-DGDP also show the effect of shrinkage.
-Draws of M-DGDP without interweaving in Figure \ref{mixing insight no inweaving} also occasionally jump to extreme values, but these draws stay around these extreme values for several iterations, unlike its interweaving counterpart which returns immediately.
-Figure \ref{acf insight} displays autocorrelations (acfs) of all draws of $\boldsymbol{\beta}^{(1)}_{1,1}$ after the burn-in period.
-The acfs from the interweaving strategy decay quickly, with only the one from the standard normal prior showing non-negligible values by 100 lags.
-All of these three acfs without interweaving remain large for many lags.
+We first focus on the interweaving strategy by conducting the post-processing procedure to both samples with/without interweaving.
+To give an insight into the effect of interweaving, Figure \ref{mixing insight} shows trace plots of the margin $\boldsymbol{\beta}^{(1)}_{1,1}$ when $N=10$ and $R=3$ based on different prior settings with/without interweaving.
+Even though we used the label- and sign-matching methods, trace plots without interweaving still suffer from the mixing problem, while the interweaving strategy substantially improves mixing.
+The autocorrelations (acfs) of all draws of $\boldsymbol{\beta}^{(1)}_{1,1}$ after the burn-in period, see Figure \ref{acf insight}, also support the merit of the interweaving strategy.

+We follow the procedure in \cite{kastner2017efficient} to compute the inefficiency factor (IF) of each margin in different scenarios and prior settings.
+A smaller IF means that the sampling of a parameter is more efficient.
+Figure \ref{fig:three graphs} displays boxplots of IFs where each panel corresponds to a scenario with a combination of $(N,R)$ and $\boldsymbol{B}_j$.
+Each boxplot contains 25 data points from the 25 simulation data sets.
+Each data point in a boxplot is the IF of the 1-1 entry of $\boldsymbol{B}_j$, for $j=1,2,3$, inferred from one data set.
+We exclude outliers because there are only a handful of them and this exclusion allows us to focus on the medians and quantiles of IFs.
+Overall, most IFs with interweaving have lower median values and less variation, compared to their counterparts without interweaving.